Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors: Introduction

 These stratifications are preeminent in most studies of the punctual Hilbert scheme in dimension two.
 For instance, they appear in the computation of the Betti numbers (see \cite{esBetti}, \cite{esCells}), in the determination of the irreducible components of (multi)graded Hilbert schemes (see \cite{evainIrred}, \cite{MaclaganSmith}), or in the study of the ring of symmetric functions via symmetric products of embedded curves (see \cite{grojnowski}, \cite{nakajima}).

-The Bia\l ynicki-Birula schemes in $H^n(\mathbb{A}^2)$ are in fact affine cells.
-In contrast, not much is known on these cells for higher dimensional $\mathbb{A}^d$, and the difficulty to control and describe these cells is probably one of the reasons why the Hilbert scheme of points is still mysterious in higher dimension.
+The Bia\l ynicki-Birula strata in $H^n(\mathbb{A}^2)$ are affine spaces.
+In contrast, not much is known on these strata for higher dimensional $\mathbb{A}^d$, and the difficulty to control and describe the Bia\l ynicki-Birula strata is probably one of the reasons why the Hilbert scheme of points is still mysterious in higher dimensions.

-In dimension three or higher, the Bia\l ynicki-Birula schemes are not irreducible, nor are they expected to be reduced.
+In dimension three, the Bia\l ynicki-Birula strata are not irreducible (Proposition \ref{BBmayBeIrreducible}).
+In higher dimensions, they are not reduced either \cite{jel2}.
 It is therefore necessary to define them with their natural scheme structure as representing a functor.
 Apart from the necessity to define them schematically, it is desirable to have functorial descriptions of Hilbert schemes at hand, as these descriptions are known to be both powerful and easy to handle.

-In the present paper, we introduce the Bia\l ynicki-Birula functor parametrizing families of subschemes $Z$ such that $\lim_{t\rightarrow 0,t\in T}t.Z=Z^{\Delta}$ for some fixed monomial subscheme $Z^\Delta$.
-We will prove (see theorem \ref{thm:BBrepresentable}):
+In the present paper, we introduce the Bia\l ynicki-Birula functor parametrizing families of subschemes $Z$ such that $\lim_{t\rightarrow 0,t\in T}t\cdot Z=Z^{\Delta}$ for some fixed monomial subscheme $Z^\Delta$.
+We will prove (Theorem \ref{thm:BBrepresentable}): \begin{thm*} The Bia\l ynicki-Birula functor is representable by a locally closed subscheme $H^{BB(T, \Delta)}(\mathbb{A}^d)$ of the Hilbert scheme $H^n(\mathbb{A}^d)$. \end{thm*} The theorem is constructive: if a flat family is given, the Bia\l ynicki-Birula strata are computable by the algorithms encapsulated in the proofs.